jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 sudo kubeadm upgrade plan
 ```

-Run the upgrade and apply it allowing for experimental upgrades.
+Run the upgrade and apply it, allowing for experimental upgrades.

 ```shell
 sudo kubeadm upgrade apply v1.24.0-alpha.1 --allow-experimental-upgrades
 ```

-After some time the output is similar to:
+After some time, the output is similar to:

 ```shell
 [upgrade/successful] SUCCESS!
 Your cluster was upgraded to "v1.24.0-alpha.1".
 Enjoy!